-Traditional, multi-platform IT integration costs involve the use of middleware, tech used to establish the connection, and IT labor.
+Traditional, multi-platform IT integration costs involve the use of "middleware,"-tech used to establish the connection and IT labor.
 This labor includes IT consulting and the process of creating, deploying, and maintaining the integration.
-Recall, those integrations between siloed applications usually require systematic maintenance too.
-These integration costs can be avoided if you choose an accounting solution on a shared business platform.
+And integrations between siloed applications usually require systematic maintenance too.
+These integration costs can be avoided if you choose an accounting solution on a shared business platform-for example, Accounting Seed and Salesforce.
 This would leave you to just concentrate on the subscription costs and labor surrounding implementation.

-If it isn't possible to avoid integrations, make sure that you carefully define the requirements, triggers, data entry points, and design patterns to secure the desired functionality.
+If it isn't possible to avoid integrations, make sure you carefully define the requirements, triggers, data entry points, and design patterns to secure the desired functionality.
 This will help minimize data errors or dysfunctions.
 Choosing an accounting system with a flexible, reliable API pays off with a stronger connection.

-IT labor costs are both internal and external, and involve time and money.
+IT labor costs are both internal and external and involve time and money.
 Internally, this reflects your in-house staff implementing and adapting to the new tech.
-Externally, this involves outside IT professionals to help you implement the product.
-These external resources include the software company providing product assistance, their implementation specialists, and or independent IT professionals you bring onto the process.
+Externally, this involves outside IT professionals helping you implement the product.
+These external resources include the software company providing product assistance, their implementation specialists, and/or independent IT professionals you bring into the process.